samurai4n6/DSUcsc842/README.md

 -Reads in (1) to multiple Excel files.

--Uses zipfile library to extract the calChain.xml
+-Uses zipfile library to extract the calcChain.xml

 -Uses some regex to clean the data a little (removing r= from the excel data).